Zoie

 Ryin gave a weak, lopsided grin.
 “I’m sorry.”

-“I think it’s Dorian that deserves the apology.”
-She said it lightly, but something gnawed at her still.
-Zoie could feel it—this sense that Ryin still wasn’t telling her everything.
-That whatever had happened last night was bigger than Ryin was letting on.
-But she still didn’t press.
-Not now.
-Ryin had just gone through a breakup and been attacked—all in the same day.
-She needed support, not suspicion.
-So Zoie pushed the unease down and shifted her tone.
-“Hungry?” she asked, moving toward the fridge.
+“I think it’s Dorian who deserves the apology.”
+She said it lightly, but something still gnawed at her.
+Zoie could feel it, the quiet sense that Ryin wasn’t telling her everything.
+That whatever had happened last night was bigger than she was letting on.

 Ryin nodded.
 “I could eat.”